Category: TRANSCRIPTS: ATLANTA JOURNAL

 has audio

-Saturday, 14th June 1913 Solicitor H. M. Dorsey Leaves for New York
+Saturday, 14th June 1913, Solicitor Hugh M. Dorsey Leaves for New York, The Atlanta Journal

-The Atlanta Journal Saturday, June 14, 1913 Declares Visit Has Nothing to Do With Phagan Case, Which Is Complete Hugh M. Dorsey, solcilictor general of the Atlanta circuit, left Atlanta for New York and Atlantic City on Saturday afternoon at…
+Solicitor H. M. Dorsey Leaves for New York The Atlanta Journal Saturday, June 14, 1913 Declares Visit Has Nothing to Do With Phagan Case, Which Is Complete Hugh M. Dorsey, solicitor general of the Atlanta circuit, left Atlanta for…

 has audio

-Sunday, 15th June 1913 Frank A. Hooper to Aid State in Frank Trial
+Sunday, 15th June 1913, Frank Arthur Hooper to Aid State in Leo Frank Trial, The Atlanta Journal

-The Atlanta Journal Sunday, June 15, 1913 Former Solicitor at Americus Engaged to Assist Solicitor Hugh M. Dorsey That the trial of Leo M. Frank will be a legal battle as brilliant as any ever fought in Atlanta is assured…
+Frank A. Hooper to Aid State in Frank Trial The Atlanta Journal Sunday, June 15, 1913 Former Solicitor at Americus Engaged to Assist Solicitor Hugh M. Dorsey That the trial of Leo M. Frank will be a legal battle…

 has audio

-Sunday, 15th June 1913 Gentry, Found by Journal, Says Notes Will Show Enough to Justify What Was Sworn To
+Sunday, 15th June 1913 Gentry, Found by Journal, Says Notes Will Show Enough to Justify What Was Sworn To, The Atlanta Journal

 The Atlanta Journal Sunday, June 15, 1913 "Upon Reading My Notes Before the Court It Will Be Proven That There Is Enough of It There to Justify What Was Written and Sworn to be Me as Being Practically the Gist…